shiyh0/ribocentre.github.io/_pages/ribozyme.md

            </tr>
            <tr>
            <td name="td0"><a href="https://www.ribocentre.org/docs/Spliceosome.html" target="_blank"><b>Spliceosome</b></a></td>
-<td name="td1">The spliceosome is a highly dynamic and heterogeneous metal ribozyme; During the splicing reaction, the dynamic spliceosome has an immobile core of about 20 protein and RNA components, which are organized around a conserved splicing active site.
+<td name="td1">The Spliceosome is a highly dynamic and heterogeneous metal ribozyme; During the splicing reaction, the dynamic spliceosome has an immobile core of about 20 protein and RNA components, which are organized around a conserved splicing active site.
 The divalent metal ions, coordinated by U6 small nuclear RNA (snRNA), catalyze the branching reaction and exon ligation.</td>
-<td name="td2"><a href="https://www.ncbi.nlm.nih.gov/pubmed/902310" target="_blank"><b>1977</b></a></td>
+<td name="td2"><a href="https://www.ncbi.nlm.nih.gov/pubmed/24196718" target="_blank"><b>2013</b></a></td>
 <td name="td3"> snRNA</td>
 <td name="td4">NA</td>
            </tr>